tgoodwin/goldsmith/README.md

 - This seems complicated, but it's actually pretty intuitive

 After these steps, whenever a contact is added to a campaign and a campaign member object is created, the process will lookup the company ID, creating a relationship between the campaign member object and the company object.

+### 5/13
+- editing fields of a custom picklist:
+- Setup -> <parent_object> (i.e. Contact or Account or Opportunity) -> Custom Fields.
+Click on field of type Picklist to then view and edit list values.
+- permissions (visibility) for custom objects, as well as fields for custom and standard objects:
+- Manage Users -> Profiles -> object in question
+- permissions (access) for visualforce pages:
+- Develop -> Visualforce Pages -> 'security' -> select all account types and move them to the 'enabled' list.